 The registered script must export a default object with a scheduled() method, following the Cloudflare Workers Cron Triggers API:

-async.
+The handler can be async.
 Bun waits for the returned promise to settle before exiting.

 Linux

 Bun uses crontab to register jobs.
-Each job is stored as a line in your user’s crontab with a# bun-cron: <title> marker comment above it.
+Each job is stored as a line in your user’s crontab with a # bun-cron: <title> marker comment above it.

 The crontab entry looks like: